Note

 Tip

-For some common questions asked about Copilot in Intune, go to Microsoft Copilot in Intune FAQ.
+For some common questions asked about Copilot in Intune, go to Copilot in Intune FAQ.

 Start using Copilot

 To access Copilot in Intune, sign into the Intune admin center.
-The home screen lists the ways to get started with Copilot.
+In the banner at the top, select Copilot.

 You can use Copilot in Intune for: